Teeth are one of the most critical parts of any creature that chews food, so it becomes crucial to take care of them.

-Zirconia is translucent in nature; thus, it mimics the translucency of natural teeth.
+Zirconia is translucent; thus, it mimics the translucency of natural teeth.

-Zirconium dioxide is chemically non-reactive compound.
-Due to its non-reactive nature, it doesn’t react with anything present in your mouth or even if you swallow, and that makes it 100% biocompatible.
+Zirconium dioxide is a chemically non-reactive compound.
+Due to its non-reactive nature doesn’t react with anything in your mouth or even if you swallow, making it 100% biocompatible.

-Zirconia is tough, and if you maintain it well, it can stay forever in the mouth.
+Zirconia is tough; if you maintain it well, it can stay forever in the mouth.

 Disadvantages Of Zirconia:

-Every coin has two faces, and thus if Zirconia has benefits, it has some problems as well.
+Every coin has two faces, and thus if Zirconia has benefits, it has some problems.

-Solid Zirconia is opaque, and that’s why it doesn’t match with the color of the natural color of teeth.
+Solid Zirconia is opaque, so it doesn’t match the natural color of teeth.

 Zirconia is too hard, and it is indeed long-lasting, but it affects opposite teeth.